Asked Questions (FAQs)

 about this project see the Timeline.

-I am not a classroom teacher, can I participate in the Symbolic Migration?
+I am not a classroom teacher, may we participate?

 A. Yes, many